BBC Pashto: Online

 In 2002, BBC Pashto launched its web page BBCPashto.com.
 In recent years they have expanded their presence on the social platform.
-Now BBC Pashto is available on Facebook, Instagram, YouTube, Twitter, and Soundcloud.
+Now BBC Pashto is available on Facebook, Instagram, YouTube, Twitter, and SoundCloud.

 TV

-On January the 20th 2014, the section began its 15-minute daily news bulletins - Aired via its partner station in Afghanistan Shamshad TV, the bulletin soon became popular and had a weekly audience of around 1.5 million (2015).
+On January 20, 2014, the section began its 15-minute daily news bulletins - Aired via its partner station in Afghanistan Shamshad TV, the bulletin soon became popular and had a weekly audience of around 1.5 million (2015).
 The transmission time was 1230 GMT/1700 Afg Time.
 Ismail Miakhail was the launch producer and Emal Pasarly is the editor.

 In 2015, due to its huge popularity, high demand and growing viewership, the programme was relaunched and rebranded as BBC Naray Da Wakht (BBC World Right Now).
 The new 24 minutes show goes live from London in peak time (18.00 Kabul time) on the same partner network Shamshad TV.
 The new vibrant, hard-hitting live programme provides Pashto speakers with in-depth reporting, analysis and interviews.
 It also has a weekly interactive segment, Staso Ghazh (Have Your Say), containing live phone-ins, social media round ups, comments, video, pictures and audio content from viewers.
 The programme is presented by lead anchors Sana Safi and Amanullah Atta.

 Based on a survey conducted by the BBC in 2015, BBC Pashto content reaches 6.5 million people in Afghanistan, Pakistan and the rest of the world (2015).